tristanic/isolde/isolde/docs/source/tools/gui/getting_started.rst

   heuristically based on resolution)
 * a mFo-DFc difference map

 Each of the above maps is generated using the full set of reflections, and for this reason is blocked from use as a MDFF potential.
 Instead, ISOLDE also creates a special map (helpfully named "(LIVE) MDFF potential") optimised for use as a MDFF potential (including exclusion of the free set).
-This map is hidden by default, but can be displayed via the Model Panel at any time.
+This map is hidden by default, but can be displayed via the Model Panel or the "Dynamic Crystallographic Map Settings" widget at any time.

 `phenix.maps` template